 Happy, successful employees are critical for a successful company.
-While companies must consider how to retain employees at the best of times, employee retention is an especially pressing topic during the COVID-19 pandemic.
-As Ontario continues social distancing indefinitely, maintaining an engaged staff will offer a sense of stability to companies amid flux.
+While companies must consider how to retain employees at the best of times, employee retention was an especially pressing topic during the COVID-19 pandemic.
+While Ontario socially distanced through March 2020 to May 2021, maintaining an engaged staff offered a sense of stability to companies amid flux.

 How can companies retain top talent to ensure maximum productivity, motivation and success?

 Employee retention strategies can be implemented by employers to ensure that employees feel valued and engaged, even with current remote working practices.
 This can support lower turnover rates, higher productivity and improved organizational performance.
 Here are a few suggestions to keep employees engaged and motivated in the current COVID-19 environment: